heron1/ArakCoin/README.md

-﻿ArakCoin is intended to be a Peer-To-Peer distributed UTXO based blockchain written from scratch in C#.
+﻿ArakCoin is intended to be a Proof of WOrk Peer-To-Peer distributed UTXO based blockchain written from scratch in C#.

 This is a solo project to serve as an educational tool for